Advertiser Disclosure

 You can use your Choice Benefits to help you fly Delta One.
 Image Credit: Delta Air Lines

-One of the unique things about Platinum Medallion status is the opportunity for the status holder to choose among a set of benefits to better tailor their travel experience.
-Choice Benefits are only available to those who have met the requirements for status, and not those who had their status extended.
+One of the unique things about Platinum Medallion status is Choice Benefits, which are benefit options you can choose from to fit your travel experience.
+Choice Benefits are only available to those who have met the status requirements and not those who had their status extended.

-20,000 bonus SkyMiles are generally good for a one-way economy ticket in the U.S., or, depending on any mileage sales, a round-trip ticket in some scenarios.
+Redeeming 30,000 bonus SkyMiles generally gets you a one-way economy ticket in the U.S. or, depending on mileage sales, a round-trip ticket in some scenarios.

-Usually, the gifting of status is the least valuable perk, especially since in this case it will be Silver Medallion status which doesn’t come with too many benefits.
+Usually, the gift of status is the least valuable perk, especially since, in this case, it will be Silver Medallion status, which doesn’t come with too many benefits.

 Bonus Miles ($350)